Murder trial of O. J. Simpson: Music

-The heavy-metal band Body Count recorded the song "I Used to Love Her", sung from the perspective of OJ Simpson murdering his wife, on their 1997 album Violent Demise: The Last Days.
+The heavy-metal band Body Count recorded the song "I Used to Love Her", sung from the perspective of O. J. Simpson murdering his wife, on their 1997 album Violent Demise: The Last Days.
 A 2021 article in Metal Hammer described the song as "jaw-droppingly offensive".
+In Good Charlotte's song, "Lifestyles of the Rich & Famous", they reference the case in the second verse: "Well did you know when you were famous you could kill you wife And there's no such thing as 25 to life As long as you've got the cash, to pay for Cochran."

 R&B group H-Town dedicated their album Ladies Edition, Woman's World (1997) to Brown, to help victims of domestic violence.
+Electronic musician James Ferraro referenced the police chase in the song "White Bronco" on his 2015 album Skid Row.

+Hip hop artist Magneto Dayo released a 2013 "diss track" song titled "OJ Simpson" in which he insults his ex-girlfriend/artist V-Nasty by referencing the Simpson murder case.
 Rapper Jay-Z's song "The Story of O.J." references the trial.

-Hip hop artist Magneto Dayo released a 2013 "diss track" song titled "OJ Simpson" in which he insults his ex-girlfriend/artist V-Nasty, by referencing the Simpson murder case.
-The song's lyrics were also added to the Houston Press list of "The 15 Most Messed-Up O.J.
-Simpson Lyrics"."OJ Simpson".
-L.A.
-Weekly.

-Electronic musician James Ferraro referenced the police chase in the song "White Bronco" on his 2015 album Skid Row.

-Kendrick Lamar included OJ in the music video for "The Heart Part 5", using Deepfake technology.
+Kendrick Lamar included Simpson in the music video for "The Heart Part 5", using Deepfake technology.
 The infamous glove also appears on the single's cover.
+Rapper Eminem references the murder case in his song "Role Model", where he claims to have done the murder with Marcus Allen.

 Video games

-The video game Duke Nukem 3D has several allusions to the Simpson trial, including a television playing the Bronco chase.
+Duke Nukem 3D has several allusions to the Simpson trial, including a television playing the Bronco chase.

+Satire

+Joey Skaggs, under the alias Dr. Joseph Bonuso, Ph.D., announced the "Solomon Project," a fictional AI program purportedly designed to eliminate bias in the U.S. judicial system.
+After CNN reported on the project’s claim that the AI had found O.J.
+Simpson guilty, Skaggs disclosed the hoax.